 Some say you shouldn’t eat spicy food but some spices are known to actually kill bacteria.
 Stay away from spices that add heat and opt for spices that add flavor.
 Honey is also known to help kill bacteria in the lining of the stomach, choose local raw honey or manuka honey for maximum benefits.

-There are actually more foods you can enjoy than foods you cannot, but just so we cover all the bases we need to mention it.
-Alcohol, caffeine, fruit juices, milk, and cream are drinks you need to steer clear from.
+There are actually more foods you can enjoy than foods you cannot, in regard to stomach ulcer management, but just so we cover all the bases we need to mention it.
+Alcohol, caffeine, fruit juices, milk, and cream are drinks you need to steer clear of.
 Fried foods, fatty foods, citrus fruits, salty foods, and chocolate will aggravate stomach ulcer symptoms.

-If you live in Baldwin County and are looking for a better way to manage a variety of gut health symptoms and disorders, we can help.
+If you live in Baldwin County and are looking for a better way to manage a variety of gut health symptoms and disorders, such as peptic ulcer disease, we can help.
 We help many patients with stomach ulcers and can help you along the road to healing.
 Give us a call today to schedule an appointment.